Probabilistic losses

 - from_logits: Whether

-encodes a probability distribution. - reduction: Type of reduction to apply to the loss.
+y_predis expected to be a logits tensor.
+By default, we assume thaty_predencodes a probability distribution. - reduction: Type of reduction to apply to the loss.
 In almost all cases

 this should be

-. - name: Optional name for the loss instance.
+"sum_over_batch_size".
+Supported options are"sum","sum_over_batch_size"orNone. - name: Optional name for the loss instance.

 - dtype: The dtype of the loss’s computations.
 Defaults to